 Make sure all replacement tires are of the same size and ply rating as those installed as original equipment.
+See the Vehicle Certification Label affixed to the lower inside of the driver's door for tire information.

 SUSPENSION ALIGNMENT AND TIRE BALANCE